 How to make a Kundan Rangoli:

 Take a transparent plastic sheet.
-An OHP sheet (available in stationary stores) has been used for making this rangoli.
+An OHP sheet (available in stationery stores) has been used for making this rangoli.
 Start by drawing a circle of diameter 7 inches on a transparent sheet.

 Cut along the outline.